Guide

 Non-Monetary Rewards

-Non-monetary rewards are often just as attractive as financial incentives as they create personal and emotional value.
+Non-monetary rewards are often just as attractive as financial incentives because they create personal and emotional values.
 Here are some examples:

-• Experience Trips: A special experience trip can be an attractive reward that remains memorable.
+• Experience Vacations: A special experience vacation can be an attractive reward that remains memorable for a long time.
 This could be an adventure vacation, a city trip, or a wellness retreat.

 • Wellness Vouchers: Vouchers for wellness treatments, spa stays, or gym memberships are also popular rewards.